 - 1. Provide the charge and responsibility of the approved body/curriculum committee. - 2.
 Provide a list of the current members of the approved body/curriculum committee and their titles.
 (Proposed COM's applying for pre-accreditation status.) - 3.
-Provide a list of meeting dates, rosters of attendees, and meeting minutes for the past academic year.
-(Not applicable to proposed COM's applying for pre-accreditation status.) - 4.
+SubmitProvide a list of meeting dates, rosters of attendees, and meeting minutes for the past academic year.
+(Applicable only (Not applicable to COMs in on going proposed COM's applying for pre-accreditation status.) - 4.
 Provide a brief description of the COM's curriculum design and teaching methods.
 (Not to exceed 250 words.)